SteamPunk424/TryHackMe/README.md

-This is where im going to post scripts ive written for certain boxes that were particularly helpful
+This is where I'm going to post scripts I've written for certain boxes that were particularly helpful for me.